About Me

 What I Do

-Other current or long-term projects include exploring the nature of and relationships between many self-other asymmetries in philosophy, editing a book of new work on analytic existentialism with Berislav Marusic, thinking more intensely about the role of information and perspective in normative assessment, and continuing to contribute toward a developing ethics of our mental lives, including thinking about the moral assessment of belief, credence, agnosticism, intention, attention, emotion, and more.
+Other current or long-term projects include exploring the nature of and relationships between many self-other asymmetries in philosophy, thinking more intensely about the role of information and perspective in normative assessment, and continuing to contribute toward a developing ethics of our mental lives, including thinking about the moral assessment of belief, credence, agnosticism, intention, attention, emotion, and more.

 Much of my past research has concerned the nature of the semantics for moral language and the nature of moral thought, reasons and the nature of moral explanations, and related topics in epistemology, metaphysics, the philosophy of language, the philosophy of mind, the philosophy of action, and the history of moral philosophy.
 More information about all of this past research can be found on this site.

-I have just recently stepped down after a decade of editing the Journal of Ethics and Social Philosophy, a leading model of fully open access, fully university-funded publication in philosophy, and am the founder and director of the Conceptual Foundations of Conflict Project at USC.
+For a decade I edited the Journal of Ethics and Social Philosophy, a leading model of fully open access, fully university-funded publication in philosophy, and I am the founder and director of the Conceptual Foundations of Conflict Project at USC.
 The CFCP is devoted to the mission of identifying, encouraging, and promoting work in and adjacent to philosophy that sheds insight into the nature, sources, structure, dynamics, and consequences of interpersonal conflict at all scales.

 And finally, much of my professional time is spent advising PhD students in philosophy.
 Information about many of my past and present students is available on the main page of this site.